-Ohio University-Eastern Campus places among the top 20% of community colleges in Ohio for:
+Ohio University-Eastern Campus ranks among the top 20% of public schools in Ohio for:

 - Ohio University Eastern is one of five regional campuses of Ohio University.
 Our primary mission is to offer Ohio University courses, programs, and selected degrees to the residents of Southeastern Ohio and neighboring states.
 We have campuses located at Athens, Chillicothe, Lancaster, Southern Campus and Zanesville.
 The Ohio University Eastern Campus consists of two buildings, Wilson Shannon Hall (1967) and the Robert W. Ney Health and Physical Education Center (1998), sitting in the midst of just over 300 acres of rolling hills in rural, eastern Ohio.
 A Science and Fine Arts addition to Shannon Hall is contemplated for the future.
 We offer the first two years, Associate of Arts or Associate of Science degrees, of nearly all of Ohio University's 250 majors.
 At the Eastern Campus, students can complete their undergraduate degrees in the following programs: Business Administration, Community Health Services, Criminal Justice, Early Childhood Education, Exercise Physiology, Gerontology Certificate, Health Communication, Health Services Administration, Middle Childhood Education, Nursing (BSN only), Organizational Communication, and Specialized Studies.
 Master's degrees are also offered.